boredazfcuk/docker-icloudpd/README.md

 folder_structure: This specifies the folder structure to use in your download destination directory.
 If this variable is not set, it will set {:%Y/%m/%d} as the default

 ## OPTIONAL ENVIRONMENT VARIABLES

+apple_password: This is the password for the Apple ID account named above.
+This is needed to generate an authentication token.
+If this variable exists it will use it as the password when downloading files, but you will be prompted with a delayed warning that you should switch to a keyring based authentication.
+To use keyring based authentication, set the password to **usekeyring** or simply omit it entirely as it's now the default.
+When keyring based authentication is enabled, the script will check for the presence of the keyring file.
+If it is not there, the script will pause with a warning for 5mins before exiting.
+Please connect to the container and run the /usr/local/bin/sync-icloud.sh command manually to start the process of saving your password to the keyring.
+This will invoke 2FA and Apple will text a confirmation code which needs to be entered.
+You may also be asked to generate a new 2FA cookie afterwards.

 interactive_only: Some hosts only run containers interactively (looking at you Synology) and this means the script gets stuck attempting to create a 2FA cookie every time.
 Setting interactive_only will force the script to bypass the cookie generation function and sync files instead.